MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-antivirus.md

 ::: moniker-end

-This article outlines antivirus exclusions as they pertain to System Center - Operations Manager.
-For earlier versions of Operations Manager, see [Antivirus exclusions (Operations Manager 2012, 2012 R2, and 2016)](/troubleshoot/system-center/scom/antivirus-exclusions-recommendations).
+This article outlines antivirus exclusions that relate to System Center 2019 Operations Manager and later.
+For earlier versions of Operations Manager, see [antivirus exclusions (Operations Manager 2012, 2012 R2, and 2016)](/troubleshoot/system-center/scom/antivirus-exclusions-recommendations).

 For specific exclusion recommendations for supported versions of SQL Server, see [KB309422](https://support.microsoft.com/help/309422/choosing-antivirus-software-for-computers-that-run-sql-server).